-Photo by Jason George
+Photo by Kerry O'Connell

 Each year, hundreds of cyclists grab their maps, plan their tours, pack their panniers or trailers, and head for the open roads and trails of America.
 Many of these intrepid two-wheeled travelers would like to have company for the journey.
 If you're looking for a touring companion for your adventure, here's the place to start.
 The cyclists below are all members of the Adventure Cycling Association, and they're getting ready to pack up and take off.

 Please note: Adventure Cycling assumes, but cannot verify, that the persons advertising here are truthfully representing themselves.
 You should always take some time to meet your prospective traveling companions and discuss your tour plans before you begin your travels together.

 This is not a service or space for cycling personal ads nor is it a cycling dating service.
 Nor is it a space to advertise commercial bike tours.
 We will only post ads that are not commercial in nature.